Mayank-Garg7/Html/03-Advanced-HTML-Techniques/01-SVG/docs/README.md

 4. **Additional Information**: A short explanation about SVG, its benefits, and its use.
 5. **License**: Mention the open-source license under which the project is shared.

-This `README.md` provides a complete guide to users for navigating and using the project efficiently.
-It also helps in improving SEO by including relevant keywords and descriptive headings.
-Let me know if you'd like any further changes!